qfoldit/PufferFish/README.md

 ```

 ---

-*PupperFish* is a small ES module library that turns a biological metaphor into a computational loop.

 The metaphor is inspired by the white-spotted pufferfish, which builds radial sand structures to shape local flow.
 In this library, that behavior becomes a general strategy for moving matter and information toward lower-energy states: